jancerman/kontent-docs-web/README.md

 4. The website can be opened in your browser at http://localhost:3000.

 #### Required environmental variables
-* `KC.ProjectId` - Kentico Cloud project ID
+* `KC.ProjectId` - Kentico Kontent project ID
-* `KC.PreviewApiKey` - Kentico Cloud preview API key (set this key to retrieve preview content from Kentico Cloud)
+* `KC.PreviewApiKey` - Kentico Kontent preview API key (set this key to retrieve preview content from Kentico Kontent)

 #### Optional environmental variables
 Without the following variables, related features will not work on the website.